MARKETProtocol/docs/source/includes/_contributing.md

 Remember to join our [Discord Community](https://marketprotocol.io/discord) to get in touch with our dev staff and other contributors.
 We will love to see you there.

-We appreaciate your contribution and we hope you have lots of fun while working on MARKET Protocol!
+We appreciate your contribution and we hope you have lots of fun while working on MARKET Protocol!

 ## Development Process